Anant/Cassandra.Realtime/connect-api-with-kafka-consumers/README.md

 		* For example, take json in a format similar to what we have in `python/assets/sample-record.json`, and copy it into the toolslick tool.
 Then just change the name, type and namespace fields.
 		* Also make sure the example record you use has all the fields in your db, or else if one record has a field that you don't include, kafka will throw an error for that as well
 		* If you have any timestamps, make sure to change logical_type of those in the schema from "date" to whatever you need, and make `type` `long` instead of `int`.
 Our app is currently configured only for timestamp-milliseconds.
 [See here](https://avro.apache.org/docs/1.8.0/spec.html#Timestamp+%28millisecond+precision%29) for avro docs on this issue.
-		* Also make sure to allow for any null values in your fields in your avro schema, if you have any null values (e.g., see [here](https://stackoverflow.com/a/45662702/6952495))
+		* Also make sure to allow for any null values in your fields in your avro schema, if you have any null values (e.g., see [here](https://stackoverflow.com/a/45662702/6952495)).
+Unless of course you don't want to allow records with null values for those fields to get sent in.
 		* Alternately, you can just write out your own schema manually.
 - If there's an HTTP error while creating the schema (e.g., a 422), you can check the schema registry logs:
     ```